1211ciel/node/words.md

 Are there any other clauses in marine policies?

 manner 举止
+manner manner manner manner manner manner manner manner manner manner manner manner manner manner manner manner manner manner manner manner
+The judge had been impressed by his manner.
+The judge had been impressed by his manner.
+The judge had been impressed by his manner.
+The judge had been impressed by his manner.
+The judge had been impressed by his manner.

 manner manner manner manner manner manner manner manner manner manner manner manner manner manner manner